Does Mother’s Day give you mixed feelings? I share about my 4 pregnancies and 2 births below because I can relate.

 For starters, I was 14.
 Enough said perhaps?

 I still don’t like the word choices that describe what happened.
 The consent issue included being drunk for the second time in my young life.
-The young man was inappropriate, but no force was necessary.
-Back then we didn’t discuss how someone who is drunk can’t give consent.
+The 19 year old man was very inappropriate, and I’m very blurry about what actually happened.
+Back then, we didn’t discuss how someone who is drunk can’t give consent.

-What I wasn’t willing to share until recently is that the sexual assault was only the start of the trauma.
+What I wasn’t willing to share until recently is that the events of that night were only the start of the trauma.

 The pregnancy that resulted was arguably the hardest thing to move on from.